MWDelaney/sage-acf-wp-blocks/README.md

 ```

 ## Creating blocks
 Add blade templates to `views/blocks` which get and use ACF data.
-Each block requires a a comment block with some data in it:
+Each template requires a comment block with some data in it:
 ```blade
 {{--
   Title: